What is a marine surveyor:?

 There are marine surveyors that do what we do, boats and yachts – basically recreational craft.
 There are marine surveyors that specialize in ships, including the inspection of the ship and cargo inspections.
-There are commercial craft marine surveyors, they work on tugs and barges, commercial fishing vessels and special purpose craft, ie. dredges, etc…
+There are also commercial craft boat surveyors in San Diego and around California working on tugs and barges, commercial fishing vessels and special purpose craft, ie. dredges, etc…

 What are the criteria for banks and insurance companies?

 Membership in either SAMS and NAMS is the most common requirement.
-Some companies have their own list of accepted surveyors.
-Often the companies will take a survey from anyone if it is complete and the surveyor submits a resume and references.
-SAMS has a produced a “minimum surveyor content list”.
-It is a good yard stick to measure surveys by.
+Some companies have their own list of accepted boat surveyors.
+Often companies in San Diego take marine inspections and insurance surveys from anyone if it is complete and the surveyor submits a resume and references.
+SAMS has produced a “minimum surveyor content list”.
+It is a good yardstick to measure surveys by.

 What types of marine surveys are available?

 There are different levels of marine surveys, some are more extensive and some are less.
-We offer a few different types of surveys, designed for the need of the client.
+Our San Diego boat inspectors offer a few different types of marine surveys, designed for the needs of the client.
 Our pre-purchase inspections are very thorough, due to the buying decision that is partially based on the results.
 We offer a less expensive survey for other purposes, primarily designed for the boat owner who is required to get a survey, but don’t necessarily want one, (for example for insurance renewal or refinancing).
 For these we offer a discount, but still perform a fairly thorough inspection.